 IntroductionThe Animal Care Review Board (ACRB) is an independent, quasi-judicial agency.
-It is one of five tribunals within the Safety, Licensing Appeals and Standards Division of Tribunals Ontario which consists of 19 tribunals.
 The ACRB resolves disputes and conducts hearings regarding animal welfare, including hearing appeals of orders and decisions of the Chief Animal Welfare Inspector and other animal welfare inspectors.

 Powers of the ACRBUnder the authority of the Provincial Animal Welfare Services Act, 2019, the ACRB can:

 - Confirm, revoke or modify a compliance order issued by an animal welfare inspector

 - Order that an animal removed by an animal welfare inspector or that was taken into the Chief Animal Welfare Inspector's care be returned to the owner or custodian

 - Confirm, revoke or vary a statement of account served by the Chief Animal Welfare Inspector

 - Order that the whole or any part of the cost to the owner or custodian of an animal of complying with an order be paid by the Minister to the owner or custodian

 - Order that the whole or any part of the cost to the Chief Animal Welfare Inspector of providing necessaries to an animal be paid by the owner or custodian of the animal to the Minister of Finance.